-Hurricane Damage Restoration Services from Action Restoration
+Hurricane Damage Restoration Services

-Keep reading to learn how to minimize hurricane damage for your property, or call Action Restoration today for restoration services.
+Keep reading to learn how to minimize hurricane damage for your property, or call Action Restoration today for restoration services

 How To Prepare Your Property For Hurricanes

-There are many misconceptions about what you can and should do to prepare for hurricanes, so we wanted to take the opportunity to clear things up and let you know the best preparations you can make to protect your home or business from hurricane damage.
+There are many misconceptions about what you can and should do to prepare for hurricanes, so we wanted to take the opportunity to clear things up and let you know the best preparations you can make to protect your home or business from hurricane damage

 and you can significantly reduce the amount of damage an average hurricane will inflict on your property:

 Permanent storm shutters are more reliable than simply using plywood.
 Storm shutters are less likely to detach during storm conditions, leaving your property more secure.

-Unlike plywood, however, storm shutters will take longer to install, so if you have waited until last minute to make storm preparations, plywood will have to suffice.
+Unlike plywood, however, storm shutters will take longer to install, so if you have waited until the last minute to make storm preparations, plywood will have to suffice.

 If you are shopping for storm shutters for your property, look for products that adhere to Florida Building Code TAS 201, 202, and 203, ASTM E 1886 and 1996-03, or Miami-Dade Protocols PA 201, 202, and 203.
 Products adhering to these building codes will offer the greatest amount of protection.

 An easy and relatively inexpensive way to protect your property is by ensuring that your soffits are properly secured.

 Use the sealant along the edge of the channel and the wall and in grooves where fascia material butts against the fascia and wall channel to prevent wind from getting behind the soffit and ripping it off the structure.
 Use the screws on the fascia and channels so that they connect the soffit material more securely.

 Place three to four one-inch diameter dabs of roofing cement under each shingle near the edges and in the middle.
 Put extra focus on shingles near roof edge sand near gable ends.

 Most people are unaware of this, but significant damage can actually occur from landscaping materials that are dense, but light enough to be carried by strong winds.

 If you are using gravel as a part of your landscaping, consider switching it to mulch.
-The mulch will be more likely to be carried away in high winds, but is light enough as to not damage your property.
+The mulch will be more likely to be carried away in high winds but is light enough as to not damage your property.

-Sealing these areas with caulk will prevent wind from getting behind your walls and compromising the integrirty of the structure.
+Sealing these areas with caulk will prevent wind from getting behind your walls and compromising the integrity of the structure.